 Not your usual vacation choice?
-A vacation at Adagio Villa is a unique way for friends, families and couples to get away from it all and especially from the hustle and bustle of all inclusive vacations at resorts, cruise ships or hotels.
+A vacation at Adagio Villa is a unique way for friends, families and couples to get away from it all; and especially from the hustle and bustle of all inclusive vacations at resorts, cruise ships or hotels.
 What are the advantages to staying in a villa over a hotel?
 The only true privacy you get in a hotel is in your bedroom.
 In a villa everything belongs to you - the pool, the bar, the lounge chairs, the terrace, your choice in music and the view - it is your home every minute of the day and all of the night.

-The benefits to renting a villa begin before you even board your plane to travel to the airport in St. Thomas, San Juan, St. Martin or whichever other island your carrier is flying.
-There you will sit in the departure area and survey your fellow passengers, inevitably a kind of Princeton’s Field Guide to Caribbean flotsam and jetsam: the knots of senior citizens on their way to meet cruise ships; the college age frat boys in “Señor Frog T-shirts”; the would-be Jimmy Buffets’s with leathery faces and thinning ponytails; the moms already applying sunscreen to their screaming kids and the dads already plotting their escape to a fishing boat, scuba dive or beach front bar.
+The benefits to renting a villa begin before you even board your plane to travel to the airport in St. Thomas, San Juan, St. Maarten or to whichever other island your carrier is flying.
+There you will sit in the departure area waiting to board your plane to relaxation and survey your fellow passengers, inevitably a kind of Princeton’s Field Guide to Caribbean flotsam and jetsam: the knots of senior citizens on their way to meet cruise ships; the college age frat boys in “Señor Frog T-shirts”; the would-be Jimmy Buffets’s with leathery faces and thinning ponytails; the moms already applying sunscreen to their screaming kids and the dads already plotting their escape to a fishing boat, scuba dive or beach front bar.
 You will look around at them and whisper to yourself, “After this flight is over, I will never see any of you people ever again.
 Not at the pool.
 Not at a reception desk.
 Not at breakfast.
 Never, and certainly not while I am lounging around in my swimsuit getting a sun-tan.
 And, by the way, if I want to skinny dip it's not going to cause a scandal."

 While your departure lounge cabin mates are checking in at the local resort or lining up for the ship's logistics staff, you’ll be wandering through room after impeccably decorated room at Adagio villa trying to figure out which one has the best view of the ocean from your private balcony.

-A villa is somehow of a place—integrally part of the landscape—an authentic alternative to the “Luxury” served up by even the most well-meaning hotel chain.
-To stay in a private residence puts you in a community, not only of your neighbors and the locals you’ll meet at the food market, but of a sort of “villa-ocracy” whose members have known how to travel throughout the ages: from British artists relaxing in the hills of Tuscany to David Letterman or Larry Page taking a break at Necker Island.
+A villa is somehow of a place—integrally part of the island landscape—an authentic alternative to the “Luxury” served up by even the most well-meaning hotel chain.
+To stay in a private residence puts you in a community, not only of your neighbors and the locals you’ll meet at the food market, but of a sort of “villa-ocracy” whose members have known how to travel throughout the ages: from 19th century British artists and poets relaxing in the hills of Tuscany to David Letterman or Larry Page taking a break at Necker Island.

 Eventually, of course, you will deign to go down to the beach and spend a few hours snorkeling across impossibly blue water or just lolling in the sand.
 And then, pleasantly sunburned and weary, you will return to your villa—up the road about 100 yards, past the gate and pop into the pool to cool down and, inevitably, someone will sigh happily and say, “Ah, home. ”